Institutional Master Plan

 - $5,000 for an update to an existing Master Plan

-Fees are non-refundable, including if the IMP is not approved.
-Additional fees are assessed for projects outlined in the IMP and zoning changes.
+Fees are non-refundable, including if the Institutional Master Plan is not approved.
+Additional fees are assessed for projects outlined in the Institutional Master Plan and zoning changes.

 What happens after an application has been filed?